counterfactual/monorepo/packages/specs/source/01-app-definition.md

 ## Defining State

 A state channel is fundamentally about progressing a single state object.
 Therefore, in the Counterfactual framework, we center everything around a single `bytes` object.
-For the sake of performing computation on this object (e.g., evalutating if there is a row of X's on a Tic-Tac-Toe board) then we encode it using the ABI specification that the Solidity programming language offers full support for.
-In Solidity particular, we use the built-in `ABIEncoderV2` language feature which allows for developers to define their state structures using a `struct` definition and encode and decode these objects as needed.
+For the sake of performing computation on this object (e.g., evaluating if there is a row of X's on a Tic-Tac-Toe board) we interpret it as an ABI-encoded value of a specific type using the built-in `ABIEncoderV2` language feature.
+THIS allows developers to define their state structures using a `struct` definition and encode and decode these objects as needed.
 For example, in our payment channel from above we might have the following object:

 ```solidity
 struct ETHPaymentChannelState {